-Scholars Unbound is a monthly podcast/video series that showcases the voices of scholars who know no boundaries when it comes to the pursuit of knowledge.
+Scholars Unbound is a bimonthly podcast/video series that showcases the voices of scholars who know no boundaries when it comes to the pursuit of knowledge.
 You will hear insights from their experiences as international scholars and how these influenced their research, hoping to inspire future scholars to be fearless, global, and unbound.

 Episode 39: Challenges of Global South Scholars – Scholars Unbound

 Share your story, comments, and suggestions by clicking the feedback form on the bottom right of this page.

 Three years ago, today, I moved to Japan to start my postdoctoral fellowship.
 It was a difficult decision to leave the non-profit organization I founded in Nepal, but I know I needed a more stable career to sustain what I started.
 Three years later, I found myself at Hiroshima University with a tenure-track assistant professor position researching and teaching peace studies.
 Although luck played a huge role in my academic path, I need to say that it also took a lot of courage and hard work, especially for someone like me with persistent self-doubt.
 And my experience is not unique; I know many scholars who had the same journey, and I wish to share our experiences through the Scholars Unbound podcast/video series.
 I hope that some people, especially from the Global South, will find the conversations in this platform useful in navigating their own journey within and beyond academia. – September 1, 2020